mitranim/codex/readme.md

 methods.
 If called enough times, this eventually exhausts the entire set of words defined by the state's traits, and subsequent calls return empty results.

-This method remains very fast even for large source datasets, and is suitable for use on web servers and in other applications where responses must be quick.
+This method remains fast even for large source datasets, and is suitable for use on web servers and in other applications where responses must be quick.

 ```golang
 state, err := NewState([]string{"goblin", "smoke"})